-- (a) Collateral received (or pledged) is limited to an amount not to exceed 100% of the net amount of assets (or liabilities) in the tables presented above. - (b) Net Amount represents amounts subject to loss at December 31, 2018, in the event of a counterparty failure. - Indemnifications: Like many other companies, the Trust's organizational documents provide that its officers ("Officers") and trustees ("Trustees") are indemnified against certain liabilities arising out of the performance of their duties to the Trust.
+As of December 31, 2018, the Fund did not have any outstanding loans of securities.

+Indemnifications: Like many other companies, the Trust's organizational documents provide that its officers ("Officers") and trustees ("Trustees") are indemnified against certain liabilities arising out of the performance of their duties to the Trust.
 In addition, both in some of its principal service contracts and in the normal course of its business, the Trust enters into contracts that provide indemnifications to other parties for certain types of losses or liabilities.
-The Trust's maximum exposure under these arrangements is unknown as this could involve future claims against the Trust. - Other: All net investment income and realized and unrealized capital gains and losses of the Fund are allocated, on the basis of relative net assets, pro rata among its respective classes.
+The Trust's maximum exposure under these arrangements is unknown as this could involve future claims against the Trust.

-Note B-Investment Management Fees, Administration Fees, Distribution Arrangements, and Other Transactions with Affiliates:
+Note B-Investment Management Fees, Administration Fees, Distribution Arrangements, and Other Transactions With Affiliates:

 The Fund retains Management as its investment manager under a Management Agreement.
-For such investment management services, the Fund pays Management a fee at the annual rate of 0.55% of the first \$250 million of the Fund's average daily net assets, 0.525% of the next \$250 million, 0.50% of the next \$250 million, 0.475% of the next \$250 million, 0.45% of the next \$500 million, 0.425% of the next \$2.5 billion, and 0.40% of average daily net assets in excess of \$4 billion.
+For such investment management services, the Fund pays Management a fee at the annual rate of 0.55% of the first \$250 million of the Fund's average daily net assets, 0.525% of the next \$250 million, 0.50% of the next \$250 million, 0.475% of the next \$250 million, 0.475% of the next \$250 million, 0.425% of the next \$2.5 billion, and 0.40% of average daily net assets in excess of \$4 billion.
 Accordingly, for the year ended December 31, 2018, the investment management fee pursuant to the Management Agreement was equivalent to an annual effective rate of 0.55% of the Fund's average daily net assets.

 The Fund retains Management as its administrator under an Administration Agreement.
-Each class pays Management an administration fee at the annual rate of 0.30% of its average daily net assets under this agreement.
+The Fund pays Management an administration fee at the annual rate of 0.30% of its average daily net assets under this agreement.
 Additionally, Management retains State Street as its sub-administrator under a Sub-Administration Agreement.
 Management pays State Street a fee for all services received under the Sub-Administration Agreement.

-Management has contractually agreed to waive fees and/or reimburse the Fund's Class I and Class S shares so that the total annual operating expenses of those classes do not exceed the expense limitations as detailed in the following table.
-These undertakings include fees payable to Management for the Fund's Class S shares but exclude such fees payable for the Fund's Class I shares and exclude, for each class, interest, taxes, transaction costs, brokerage commissions, acquired fund fees and expenses, extraordinary expenses, and dividend and interest expenses relating to short sales, if any (commitment fees relating to borrowings are treated as interest for purposes of this exclusion) ("annual operating expenses"); consequently, net expenses may exceed the contractual expense limitations.
-The Fund has agreed that each of its classes will repay Management for fees and expenses waived or reimbursed for that class provided that repayment does not cause that class's annual operating expenses to exceed its contractual expense limitation in place at the time the fees and expenses were waived or reimbursed, or the expense limitation in place at the time the Fund repays Management, whichever is lower.
+Management has contractually agreed to waive fees and/or reimburse the Fund so that the total annual operating expenses do not exceed the expense limitation as detailed in the following table.
+This undertaking excludes fees payable to Management, interest, taxes, transaction costs, brokerage commissions, acquired fund fees and expenses, extraordinary expenses, and dividend and interest expenses relating to short sales, if any (commitment fees relating to borrowings are treated as interest for purposes of this exclusion) ("annual operating expenses"); consequently, net expenses may exceed the contractual expense limitation.
+The Fund has agreed that it will repay Management for fees and expenses waived or reimbursed provided that repayment does not cause the annual operating expenses to exceed its contractual expense limitation in place at the time the fees and expenses were waived or reimbursed, or the expense limitation in place at the time the Fund repays Management, whichever is lower.
 Any such repayment must be made within three years after the year in which Management incurred the expense.